testing-library/react-testing-library/README.md

 To do this with Jest, you can add the [`setupTestFrameworkScriptFile`](https://facebook.github.io/jest/docs/en/configuration.html#setuptestframeworkscriptfile-string) option to your Jest config.
-The setup file can be anywhere, but if you're using create-react-app, use the default `src/setupTests.js`.
+The setup file can be anywhere, for example `jest.setup.js` or `./utils/setupTests.js`.

+If you are using the default setup from create-react-app, this option is set to `src/setupTests.js`.
+You should create this file if it doesn't exist and put the setup code there.

 ```javascript
 // jest.config.js